Angel Nevarez and Valerie Tevere

-Angel Nevarez and Valerie Tevere are a pair of artists that have been collaborating on video, sound, performance and installation projects since 2001.
+Angel Nevarez and Valerie Tevere are a pair of American artists that have been collaborating on video, sound, performance and installation projects since 2001.
 Several of their projects have been produced under the collective name neuroTransmitter.
 Their art works often incorporate popular music and examine how visual forms traverse and are complicated once they are at play in public spaces.

 Nevarez and Tevere have developed and exhibited works in sites as geographically diverse as the Staten Island Ferry, Plaza de la Liberación in Guadalajara, Austin City Hall's Plaza Stage, and the Museum of Modern Art’s Sculpture Garden in New York.
 Their work often considers the relationship among politics, sound and language.
 For instance, in their 2010 performance The War Song, the artists rearranged Culture Club's song of the same name.
 By slowing the tempo and switching the score to a minor key, Angel and Valerie's version of the song revealed a certain pathos within the seemingly naive lyrics.

 The first United States survey of their work occurred at ICA Philadelphia in 2016.

 Education

 Angel Nevarez was a Whitney Museum Independent Study Program studio fellow from 2001-2002, and studied Biology at the University of California, San Diego (1993-98).

 Valerie Tevere was a Whitney Museum Independent Study Program studio fellow from 1999-2000.
-She graduated with an MFA in Photography from California Institute of the Arts, Valencia, CA (1997), and holds a BA in Political Science from the University of California, San Diego (1993).
+She graduated with an MFA in Photography from California Institute of the Arts, Valencia, California (1997), and holds a BA in Political Science from the University of California, San Diego (1993).

 Major works

 Memory of a Time Twice Lived

-Memory of a Time Twice Lived is a video work that merges several filmic genres—music video, documentary, the French avant-garde and science fiction.
+Memory of a Time Twice Lived is a video work that merges several film genres—music video, documentary, the French avant-garde and science fiction.
 The project was shot on location in Philadelphia and Mexico City, and features an accordionist performing in sites throughout Philadelphia.